 While other robo-advisors have been busy signing up millennials to replace aging baby boomers, Vanguard has been the real pacesetter.
+In this Vanguard Personal Advisor Service Review we discuss how they are unique.
 The fund giant has convinced its wealthy clients to let robots manage some of their money.
 Impressively, Vanguard has migrated a large population of its older wealthy clients with $500,000 plus in assets to the robo-advisor platform loved by millennials.
 Its minimum investment has dropped from $500,000 to $50,000 but the nimbler, simplified investment platform is growing at a much faster pace than the old business.

 Assets Under Management: Over $83 billion